 Top 10 Tips:

-1) Download the app and get set up for Internet Banking
+1) Download the app and get set up for internet banking

 Seems like it goes without saying.
 Most of the big banks and lenders offer smartphone apps and basic Internet banking for you.
-If you can use these facilities then it will help you to stay in control of your credit cards by monitoring your use, make payments on time and watching out for any grey charges from subscription services, unwanted auto-renewals or simply unrecognisable charges.
+If you can use these facilities then it will help you to stay in control of your credit cards by monitoring your use, make payments on time and watch out for any grey charges from subscription services, unwanted auto-renewals or simply unrecognisable charges.

 3) Understand how the interest free period works